smungroo17/NaturalSelection/README.md

 This project is meant to simulate the process of Natural Selection as it happens in the wild.

+Definition:

+Natural Selection: The process whereby organisms better adapted to their environment tend to survive and produce more offspring.
+The theory of its action was first fully expounded by Charles Darwin and is now believed to be the main process that brings about evolution.

 The individual:

 	- 	The individual will be simulated by a ball object.